isomerpages/sndgo-corp/_combating-covid-19/covid-19-tech/combating-covid-19-with-technology.md

 TraceTogether helps to tackle the spread of the virus by identifying individuals who were in close proximity with a COVID-19 patient, which then allows health officials to take the appropriate quarantine measures to ring-fence possible exposures and limit the spread within the community.

 Individuals can choose to either download the TT App on their mobile phones or use the TT Token.
-The latter ensures inclusivity for those who are less digitally-savvy, or who prefer a separate device.
+The latter ensures inclusivity for those who are less digitally savvy, or who prefer a separate device.

 **[Return to top](#singapores-tech-driven-response-to-the-covid-19-pandemic)**